benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 ---
 id: operation-ui
-title: Using LiveData Migrator through the User Interface
+title: Using LiveData Migrator: UI
 sidebar_label: UI
 ---

-You can use either the UI or the CLI to use LiveData Migrator.
-This page tells you how to use the UI to interact with LiveData Migrator to create and manage resources that control your migrations.

-The UI is designed to be capable of managing multiple LiveData Migrators as well as LiveData Plane from one convenient interface.
-It is designed to be intuitive to use, and most often you should be able to use LiveData Migrator by following the instructions on-screen.
+The UI can manage multiple LiveData Migrators as well as LiveData Plane from one convenient interface.
+It is designed to be intuitive to use and contains on-screen instructions to help you perform migrations and configuration tasks successfully.

 If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md) before learning [how to install](./installation.md) and use LiveData Migrator.

-## Access the UI
+## Before you start

-The User Interface is available on port 8081 by default on the host you have installed LiveData Migrator.
-For example, if you were running it locally, the port would be:
+The UI is available on port 8081 on the host with your LiveData Migrator installation.
+For example, if you were running LiveData Migrator locally, the port would be:

 http://127.0.0.1:8081

-## Register
+### Register

 You'll be asked to register a LiveData Migrator account the first time you use the UI.
 Fill in the registration form to create your user account.

 Internet access from the host is not required, but when it is available, you'll be sent confirmation of your registration.
 We'll use your registration information to send you important information about your LiveData Migrator account, such as a reminder before your license expires.
 You can also opt in to receive additional product updates.

-## How it works
+## How the UI works

 The UI has four main panels and a Notification system.